mapbox/mapbox-gl-native/platform/macos/docs/guides/Using Style Functions at Runtime.md

   Edit platform/darwin/scripts/generate-style-code.js, then run `make darwin-style-code`.
 -->

-# Working with Style Functions
+# Using Style Functions at Runtime

 Mapbox’s runtime and data-driven styling features allow you to style your maps as a function of the current map zoom level, attributes in the map source data, or both.
 With data-driven styling, you can style map features automatically based on their individual attributes.